Troubleshooting & FAQs

 Note: Performing a Hard Reset of Your Device

-Many common failure modes can be resolved by resetting the device.
-This is achieved by holding down the button for 10 seconds.
-The initial button press/hold will cause the LEDs to indicate current battery life, and then they should turn off.
-Continue holding down the button though for another 5 seconds.
-At that time all LEDs will turn on until you release the button.
+Many common failure modes can be resolved by performing a hard reset of the device.
+This is achieved by holding down the button for 10-30 seconds or until the LEDs light up.
+The initial button press/hold will cause the LEDs to indicate current battery life.
+Continue holding down the button until the LEDs light up and then let go.
 This will not delete any data on the unit or change the configuration, it just reboots it.

 What happens when a piezoelectric accelerometer experiences an acceleration level outside its measurement range?

-Why does the Slam Stick measure +1g at rest, shouldn't it be -1g?
+Why does the enDAQ Sensor measure +1g at rest, shouldn't it be -1g?